(Inspired by George Verwer’s booklet ‘Pseudo-discipleship’)

 What we often fail to understand is that a lie is a lie no matter the situation.
 There is no white lie.
 ‘WHITE LIE’ is just an excuse and a justification to a sin, a sin which God detests.

 It’s not complicated to understand that no amount of justification will ever be enough to turn a lie into a truth.
-A ‘white Lie’ may not seem to hurt a human being but it hurts God.
+A ‘White Lie’ may not seem to hurt a human being but it hurts our relationship with God and we don’t want that.
 Period.

 The Bible says in Revelations 21:8 “… and all liars will be consigned to the fiery lake of burning sulfur.”

 Therefore, people who can relate to this personality needs to be careful not to lie even if you think you are helpless.
 There always in an option.
-Remember none of us is ever tested beyond what we can bear and that we are provided a way out whenever we face a trial (1 Cor 10:13).
+Remember none of us is ever tested beyond what we can bear and that we are provided a way out whenever we come face to face with temptations (1 Corinthians 10:13).

 The perpetual liars needs to repent whether they have habituated it or have just gotten comfortable with it.
 The Grace and Mercy of God beckons.
 Repent and do not delay because the longer you delay, the longer and deeper your torment will be, and the longer it will take to mend the consequential damages caused.